openfirmware/maps_server/README.md

 [OpenLayers]: http://openlayers.org
 [openstreetmap-carto]: https://github.com/gravitystorm/openstreetmap-carto

+## `base_monitoring` Recipe

+Installs the munin/rrdtool/Apache 2 monitoring stack.
+This recipe is meant to be runnable *before* the `default` recipe, so that you can collect statistics during the import.

+For PostgreSQL and `mod_tile` monitoring plugins, use the `monitoring` recipe.

+## `monitoring` Recipe

+Runs the `base_monitoring` recipe, then installs custom Munin plugins to collect statistics from PostgreSQL and `mod_tile`.

 ## `canvec` Recipe

 TODO: Will add an additional recipe for setting up a second database with data from Natural Resources Canada ([PDF](https://www.nrcan.gc.ca/sites/www.nrcan.gc.ca/files/earthsciences/pdf/CanVec_en.pdf))